SaikWolf/liquid-dsp/README.md

 `brew install pybind11` on macOS or
 `sudo apt-get install pybind11-dev` on Debian variants).
 Then install the python dependencies with
-`sudo -H python3 -m pip install pybind11 numpy matplotlib`.
+`sudo -H python3 -m pip install pybind11 numpy==1.26.4 matplotlib`.

 Once these dependencies are installed, you can build the liquid-dsp python library with